 Every Wednesday morning we receive information from the Asbestos Licensing Unit showing all live notifications across the UK.
 Basic details of each job are also provided.
 It’s this information which enables us to plan our unannounced audits.

 “Importantly, and as expected, over the past 12 months the type of issues found during the audit and their frequency has remained fairly static when comparing unannounced audits with those requested by members,” says ACAD Manager, Graham Warren.
-“This demonstrates how ACAD members continue to set the standards across the Asbestos sector, fitting nicely with our central aim to continually raise standards.”
+“This demonstrates how ACAD members deliver a consistently high standard irrespective of whether or not they are being audited.”